StevenClontz/prof.clontz.org/classes/2020/01/ma23x/ma238-calendar.md

 ## Post-COVID19 Mitigation Quizzing Schedule

 Reassessments on older topics available on Tuesdays (HW required).

+Take-home projects may be submitted by each Wednesday.

 Assessments on newer topics available on Thursdays.

-Go to Gradescope to see schedule for "take-home projects".

 - **Tue, Mar 24**
   - C1-C6